 We won’t joke around here.
 The answer is “Yes.”
 But, experience in theatrical work provides skills and creates discipline.
 People who work professionally in theatre have a reputation for being punctual, hard working, and creative problem-solvers.
 You will learn how to manage your time better.
 Some CTC members continue to be involved in CTC, make excellent grades, and even work a part-time job.
 It can be done.

 We do set limits on rehearsal time, so you are not in rehearsal too much each week.
 But theatre work—whether you’re onstage or offstage—takes a lot of commitment and time.
-There’s a t-shirt available for sale online that says, “I can’t.
-I have rehearsal.”
-There is quite a bit of truth in this saying.
 If you are cast in a production, expect to rehearse for a couple hours every weeknight evening and some Saturdays from the week following auditions to opening night.
 (This depends on the production and your role, of course.
 It also varies according to director.)

 We do all types of plays!
-From classics including Greek tragedies and comedies, Shakespeare and Russian plays, to musicals, to theatre for youth, to new works, you’ll experience a myriad of genres during your four years in Calvin Theatre Company!
+From plays, musicals, Shakespeare plays, to theatre for youth, you’ll experience a myriad of genres during your four years in Calvin Theatre Company!

 We believe that the best plays are ones about which the directors are passionate.
-Directors review scripts and literature and then present them to the other theatre faculty and staff members.
+CTC Staff review scripts and literature and then present them to the Department of Visual and Performing Arts.
 In order for a play to be chosen, all members have to agree that it would be an appropriate for a season and our company.

 Both are located in the Spoelhof Center, although the Lab Theater is under the chapel.
 Directions and parking information for the theatres are here.